fintelia/laptimer/README.md

 # laptimer

-A simple Rust crate to print the time between different points in a program:
+A simple Rust crate to print the time between different points in a program.
+Each call to `print!` indicates the amount of time elapsed since the previous call:

 ```rust
 laptimer::print!();